arya-araban/silonix-kucoin-buyer-bot/README.md

 ## 📚 Notes

+- For pumps, the announcment message must contain a link to the announced token.<br/>
+example message: " The token to pump is BTC - https://trade.kucoin.com/BTC-USDT "

 - In order to place sell orders instantaneously after buy order fulfilled, press pg-up to place limit sell order on highest bid order, or pg-down to place market sell order.
 Note that Market selling guarantees your sell order will go through

-- For pumps, the announcment message must contain a link to the announced token.<br/>
-example message: " The token to pump is BTC - https://trade.kucoin.com/BTC-USDT "

-- After buy order has been executed, you can use "pg-down" to perform selling on market price, or "pg-up" to perform limit sell on current best bid price

 ## 💖 Made profit?
 Show support!
 During the development of this project I envisioned that I would monotize it, However, due to my love for open-source, I've decided to share this application free of charge.
 If it has been useful to you, it would go a great way to show your support.